isaacs/minimatch/README.md

 Returns from negate expressions the same as if they were not negated.
 (Ie, true on a hit, false on a miss.)

+### allowWindowsEscape

+Windows path separator `\` is by default converted to `/`, which prohibits the usage of `\` as a escape character.
+This flag skips that behavior and allows using the escape character.

 ## Comparisons to other fnmatch/glob implementations